Axie Infinity: Development and history

 The value of the game's associated token, Smooth Love Potion (SLP) (formerly known as Small Love Potion by the community), crashed in February 2022 amid a wider NFT and cryptocurrency crash, losing over 99% of its peak value.
 Sky Mavis attempted to stabilize the price by introducing new features to the game, but these attempts were ineffective.
 The low exchange value of SLP has caused a massive exodus of players, leaving guild leaders without their cheap third-world labor force to grind on their behalf.
 Sky Mavis removed references to "play-to-earn" on its websites and marketing as its tokens plummeted in value.

 On 23 March 2022, hackers compromised the Ronin Network, stealing approximately US$620 million in Ether and USDC.
 A total of 173,600 Ether and 25.5 million USDC tokens were stolen in two transactions.
 It took the company six days to notice the hack.
-The hack currently sits as the largest-ever breach in the cryptocurrency sector by dollar value.
+As of May 2023, the hack is the largest breach in the cryptocurrency sector by dollar value.
 It further damaged the value of SLP.

 On 8 April 2022, Sky Mavis said it expected it would be able to recover some of the funds, but it would take several years.
 The company raised additional venture capital and reimbursed all users affected in the hack.
 On 14 April 2022, the FBI issued a statement that the Lazarus Group and APT38, which are North Korean state-sponsored hacker groups, were responsible for the theft.
 Accordingly, the US Treasury has sanctioned the cryptocurrency address.
 Some of the cryptocurrency has been laundered through a cryptocurrency tumbler known as "Tornado Cash".

+According to an April 2023 report from Reuters, the price of Axie Infinity's cryptocurrency token had fallen by 99% from its all-time-high in February 2022, coinciding with the 2021–2023 cryptocurrency crash.
+This crash led to decline of average daily players from a high of 2.7 million to approximately 250,000.